J-O-B/portfolio/README.md

 As branding is such a huge part of sales and promotion, I wanted to create a simple, yet professional looking logo.
 As I am open to freelance work, I believe that creating a brand around myself is quite important and I will continue to work on building this over the coming months and years.

+(I have seen a very similar logo on [WIX](https://wix.com) however the image in this project was created by myself in Photoshop, the idea of the design comes from a
-(The idea of the design comes from a JavaScript comment, using two forward slashes followed by my initials.)
+JavaScript comment, using two forward slashes followed by my initials.)

 ### <ins>**_Wireframes_**</ins>
 You can view the wireframe designs [here](assets/readme/wireframe_design.pdf)

 *Please note that the skills section is omitted from the wireframe designs.
 This feature was included at a later date (this also shows how easy it is to add a new section to this project).

 Alternatively, you can navigate to the Assets folder, then open the Readme folder for all assets contained
     within this Readme file.